 • Developed short-term and long-term recommendations that equitably expand access and convenience.

-• Developed a funding plan for a 2024 transit referrendum.
+• Developed a funding plan for a 2024 transit referendum.

 • Conducted extensive public and stakeholder outreach and engagement.